Opera legend Maria Callas in the supreme diva role, Norma

 Brawn Hilda: A rather unfortunate stereotype of opera singers (as in the saying, "It ain't over till the fat lady sings").
 Although it's usually very exaggerated, it does have a degree of Truth in Television since the vocal pipes necessary to support a huge operatic voice often go along with a larger frame.
 The trope may have originated from Wagner's Die Walküre, where the main character, Brünnhilde, is often played by an imposing woman.
 Though if you think that means opera singers are unattractive, think again.

 Crosscast Role: There are many "trouser roles" for women playing men and several "skirt roles" for men playing women.
-In the Baroque period (Opera's earliest century-and-a-half), female roles were often played by male castrati.
+In the Baroque period (Opera's earliest century-and-a-half), especially in those areas where the pope's influence was strongest such as Rome, female roles were often played by male castrati.
 (And, yes, a castrato is exactly what you think it is.)

 Dawson Casting: Due to the physical requirements and amount of training involved, teenage characters like Cio-Cio-San (Madama Butterfly) or Salome are almost always portrayed by singers in their twenties or older.
 And teenage boys are generally played by adult women, usually mezzo-sopranos.
 Sometimes averted with less demanding roles such as Barbarina from The Marriage of Figaro, who is occasionally played by a high-school aged singer.